AnthonyRentsch/likely-voters/national_models.md

 For this section I will begin using the cumulative CCES file.
 I'll consider three sets of variables:

 -   Perry-Gallup index
--   Perry-Gallup index + all variables potentially related to turnout
+-   Perry-Gallup index + demographics
--   Perry-Gallup index + all variables potentially related to turnout + structural election variables
+-   Perry-Gallup index + demographics + structural election variables

 Note that when I just consider the Perry-Gallup index I do make a similar adjustment for age and registration.
 For age, I define a variable `eligible` that is coded 1 if a respondent was old enough to vote in the previous presidential election and coded 0 if a respondent was not old enough to vote in the previous election.
 For registration, I recode the variable to be 1 if the respondent reported that they were registered to vote and 0 if they reported that they were not registered or if they did not know.